fkotoni21/CustomHashmap/README.md

 # CustomHashmap
-My own recreation of a hashmap, as well as the visualization of the one Java already offers.
+My own recreation of a hashmap (command-line), as well as the visualization (basic GUI) of the one Java already offers.
 Two assignments in one, that I made for CEN 206 (Data Structures).